Training for Amazon EC2 - AWS Deep Learning Containers

 Note

-MKL users: Read the AWS Deep Learning Containers Intel Math Kernel Library (MKL) Recommendations to get the best training or inference performance.
+MKL users: Read the AWS Deep Learning Containers Intel Math Kernel Library (MKL) recommendations to get training or inference performance.

 TensorFlow training